• Skip to primary navigation

 Why use an egg wash?
 This will help add a little golden touch to your scones.
 Totally optional, though.

-glazed scones on a cooling rack
+glazed scones on a cooling rack.

-Step 6: Meanwhile, make your glaze by whisking together confectioner's sugar, vanilla, cream, and a touch of salt.
+Step 6: Meanwhile, make your glaze by whisking together the confectioner’s sugar, vanilla, cream, and a touch of salt.

-glazed scones on a cooling rack
+glazed scones with strawberries on a cooling rack.

 Step 7: Let your scones cool for a few minutes after they come out of the oven and then glaze!